Greek yogurt isn’t just for breakfast anymore!

 Incorporating Greek yogurt as a substitute in recipes offers many benefits, including enhancing flavor and increasing nutritional value.

-The chart below shows the nutritional differences between 1cup of Plain Nonfat Greek Yogurt and 1/2 cup of alternative ingredients*.
+The chart below shows the nutritional differences between 1 cup of Plain Nonfat Greek Yogurt and 1/2 cup of alternative ingredients*.

 Calories | Fat (g) | Protein (g) | |